jeff-eng/oldagram/README.md

 # Oldagram
 Instagram-like clone focused primarily on implementing CSS.
-Double-clicking on the "like" button increments or decrements the likes, depending the liked/not-liked state.
+Double-clicking on the "like" button increments or decrements the likes, depending on the liked/not-liked state.

 ![oldagram project screenshot](images/oldagram_screenshot.png)